Posted April 18, 2011

 The World Small Animal Veterinary Association announced in mid-March that it has developed global guidelines for nutritional assessment of dogs and cats.

 The WSAVA guidelines are consistent with nutritional guidelines that the American Animal Hospital Association released last year in tandem with formation of the Veterinary Companion Animal Nutritional Consortium (see JAVMA, Sept.
-15, page 612).
+15).
 The WSAVA is a charter member of the consortium.

 "We believe a sound nutritional recommendation from a veterinarian is crucial, because pet owners are exposed to a myriad of nutritional myths that, if acted upon, can actually be harmful to their pets," said Dr. Jolle Kirpensteijn, WSAVA president.